Lilymaetay/brookesblog/_posts/2020-12-23-meme-will-change-the-way-you-look-at-kfc.md

 ---
 KFC went viral this week and not for reasons you would expect.
 Known for its 'finger-licking' good chicken the company serves roughly 12 million customers daily contributing to making an annual profit well over £20 billion.
 Surprisingly it wasn't the amazing chicken that made the company go viral but rather the logo of  Colonel Sanders.

+The tweet has made it to numerous headlines in the UK and around the world such as The Independent, 7news, and Msn.

 The colonel has one of the most recognizable faces in the world.
 When you think of KFC you think of the colonel more than the chicken itself.
 Sanders has been the face of the company since its beginning but we never really get to see his full body, until now...

 Freddie Champion is the creator of the viral tweet.
 On December 16th he posted this statement